-Creating a sales script template may seem like a daunting task because every conversation and every prospect is so unique.
-But even with that being the case, we have developed a process that you can use to create template that will work for you.
+Creating a sales script template may seem like a daunting task because every conversation and every prospect is unique.
+But even with that being the case, we have developed a process that you can use to create a template that will work for you.

 Sections for Your Template

 Before we talk about creating some of the talk tracks for your pitch, let’s outline some of the main sections that we recommend that you include in your sales script template.